Fun facts from elliptic curves

 First, let me tell you what (complex) elliptic curves are.
 As with any nice object, there are several ways to view it.
 Here are the two especially useful ones.

 2. Complex torus.
-An elliptic curve is a parallelogram piece of the complex plane with vertices $0,1,\tau,1+\tau$.
+An elliptic curve is a parallelogram piece of the complex plane with vertices .
 Also, the parallel sides of the parallelogram are glued together, forming a torus as shown.

 (1) Meme

-Let $a$ stand for apple, $b$ stand for banana and $c$ for pineapple, we get a more readable version: $$\frac{a}{b+c}+\frac{b}{a+c}+\frac{c}{a+b} = 4.$$
+Let stand for apple, stand for banana and for pineapple, we get a more readable version:

-You might be able to find the solutions $a=-1, b=4, c=11$, but we want positive integer solutions.
-Surprisingly, the smallest positive integer solutions are 80-digits long! $$a=154476802108746166441951315019919837485664325669565431700026634898253202035277999, \\b=36875131794129999827197811565225474825492979968971970996283137471637224634055579, \\c=4373612677928697257861252602371390152816537558161613618621437993378423467772036.$$ Substituting this back into the original equation gives exactly $4$!
+You might be able to find the solutions , but we want positive integer solutions.
+Surprisingly, the smallest positive integer solutions are 80-digits long!
+Substituting this back into the original equation gives exactly !
 This is impossible to solve by brute force, even with the help of a computer.
 The only way to find this solution is using the theory of elliptic curves, which we explain now.
-By multiplying the denominators, we get a degree $3$ equation in $a,b,c$: $$a(a+c)(a+b)+b(b+c)(a+b)+c(a+c)(b+c)=4(b+c)(a+c)(a+b).$$As this is a homogeneous equation, we can substitute $x=a/c,y=b/c$ (while allowing possible "points at infinity" when $c=0$) to get $$x(x+1)(x+y)+y(y+1)(x+y)+(x+1)(y+1)=4(x+y)(x+1)(y+1)$$which is now a degree $3$ equation in $2$ variables, so this should define a $1$-dimensional complex curve.
-One could show that all such degree $3$ equations cut out an elliptic curve, by finding a change of variables into the Weierstrass form, which we will not explicitly describe.
+By multiplying the denominators, we get a degree equation in : As this is a homogeneous equation, we can substitute (while allowing possible "points at infinity" when ) to get which is now a degree equation in variables, so this should define a -dimensional complex curve.
+One could show that all such degree equations cut out an elliptic curve, by finding a change of variables into the Weierstrass form, which we will not explicitly describe.

 (2) A physics problem

 Let's tackle this problem.
 We start by translating the physical statement into a mathematical problem.
-By conservation of energy, we have the equation $E = \frac 1 2 m v^2 + V(x)$.
-By scaling, we obtain $E = \left(\frac{dx}{dt}\right)^2 + V(x)$, and after rearranging we get $\frac{dx}{\sqrt{f(x)}} = dt$, where $f(x)\coloneqq E-V(x)$ is a quartic polynomial.
-Translate $x$ such that $0$ is a root of $f(x)$, and then substitute $u=\frac 1 x$.
-We now get the equation $$\frac{du}{\sqrt{g(u)}} = dt$$ where $g(u)$ is a cubic.
-Again, one can translate and scale $u$ such that $g(u)=u^3+au+b$.
+By conservation of energy, we have the equation .
+By scaling, we obtain , and after rearranging we get , where is a quartic polynomial.
+Translate such that is a root of , and then substitute .
+We now get the equation where is a cubic.
+Again, one can translate and scale such that .
 We essentially reduced this to the form of an elliptic integral.

 Here is an illustration of the paths that the two particles take on the Weierstrass form and the complex torus form.
-We see that in the complex torus form, the particles move in the horizontal direction as $z=t+C$.
-As the complex torus is a parallelogram, both paths have period exactly $1$ (after scaling from the various change of variables), and are the same.
+We see that in the complex torus form, the particles move in the horizontal direction as .
+As the complex torus is a parallelogram, both paths have period exactly (after scaling from the various change of variables), and are the same.

-(3) $e^{\pi\sqrt{163}}$ is almost an integer
+(3) is almost an integer

-Plugging this into a calculator, we get $$e^{\pi\sqrt{163}}= 262537412640768743.99999999999925\ldots .$$ This is sometimes known as Ramanujan's constant.
+Plugging this into a calculator, we get This is sometimes known as Ramanujan's constant.
 Given how close it is to an integer, you would be right to suspect that there is a deeper reason for this.

-We introduce the $j$-invariant of an elliptic curve $E$, which we denote as $j(E)\in \mathbb C$.
-This is an important invariant -- two elliptic curves are isomorphic (same up to change of variables) if and only if their $j$-invariant is the same.
-If we let $E$ be in the complex torus form, we can compute the $j$-invariant by the following power series formula: $$j(E) = \frac{1}{q}+744+196884q+\cdots ,$$ where $q=e^{2\pi i \tau}$.
+We introduce the -invariant of an elliptic curve , which we denote as .
+This is an important invariant -- two elliptic curves are isomorphic (same up to change of variables) if and only if their -invariant is the same.
+If we let be in the complex torus form, we can compute the -invariant by the following power series formula: where .

-If you dabble a little in algebraic number theory, you may recognize the number $163$.
-Indeed, the ring $\mathbb Z[\frac{1+\sqrt{-163}}{2}]=\{a+b\left(\frac{1+\sqrt{-163}}{2}\right)\colon a,b\in \mathbb Z\}$ is a unique factorisation domain (UFD)!
-This means that each element of $R$ can be uniquely written as a product of prime elements (up to $\pm$ sign).
-This is quite a special property -- the only negative integers which give UFDs in a similar way are $\{-1,-2,-3,-7,-11,-19,-43,-67,-163\}$.
+If you dabble a little in algebraic number theory, you may recognize the number .
+Indeed, the ring is a unique factorisation domain (UFD)!
+This means that each element of can be uniquely written as a product of prime elements (up to sign).
+This is quite a special property -- the only negative integers which give UFDs in a similar way are .

-The fact that these two results both involve the number $163$ is not a coincidence.
-By the theory of complex multiplication, the fact that $\mathbb Z[\frac{1+\sqrt{-163}}{2}]$ is a UFD implies that $j(E)$ is an integer (this is the main step and unfortunately requires a lot of theory, so it is black-boxed).
-Now, we use our power series formula for $j(E)$ where $q=e^{2\pi i \tau} = -e^{-\pi\sqrt{163}}$, to get: $$e^{\pi\sqrt{163}}=-\frac{1}{q} = -j(E)+744+196884q+\cdots .$$ Note that $q$ is tiny, and it happens that the coefficients of the power series don't grow too quickly, so the terms $196884q+ \cdots$ is tiny as well.
-Hence, $$e^{\pi\sqrt{163}}\approx -j(E)+744 \in \Z$$ is almost an integer.
-As an additional side note, there is another formula expressing $j(E)$ as a cube, so $e^{\pi\sqrt{163}}-744\approx 640320^3$ is approximately a cube.
+The fact that these two results both involve the number is not a coincidence.
+By the theory of complex multiplication, the fact that is a UFD implies that is an integer (this is the main step and unfortunately requires a lot of theory, so it is black-boxed).
+Now, we use our power series formula for where , to get: Note that is tiny, and it happens that the coefficients of the power series don't grow too quickly, so the terms is tiny as well.
+Hence, is almost an integer.
+As an additional side note, there is another formula expressing as a cube, so is approximately a cube.

 These three facts are just random and fun applications of elliptic curves.
 There are many real and important uses for elliptic curves, such as in cryptography.
 It also plays a huge role in the proof of Fermat's Last Theorem and is a big part of Number Theory.
 I hope you enjoyed reading this post!